actions-cool/issues-helper/README.md

 2. Fully automatic.
 3. Hosted on the GitHub server, as long as GitHub is not down, it will keep running.

-> Private projects have a limit of 2000 times per month, [Specific view](https://github.com/settings/billing).
+> Private projects have a limit of 2000 times per month.
+[Specific view](https://github.com/settings/billing).
 Public are unlimited.

 ## List